 However, the configuration of the timeslots used by the ODU2 connection at the edge of the transport network domain (i.e., on the access links) needs to take into account not only the timeslots available on the physical nodes at the edge of the transport network domain (e.g., S3 and S6) but also on the devices, outside of the transport network domain, connected through these access links (e.g., C-R1 and C-R3).

-Based on the assumption 2) in section 1.2, MDSC, when requesting the Transport PNC to setup the (Transit Segment) ODU2 Tunnel, it would also configure the timeslots to be used on the access links.
-The MDSC can known the timeslots which are available on the edge OTN Node (e.g., S3 and S6) from the OTN Topology information exposed by the Transport PNC at the MPI as well as the timeslots which are available on the devices, outside of the transport network domain, connected through these access links (e.g., C-R1 and C-R3) by means which are outside the scope of this document.
+Based on the assumption 2) in section 1.1, the MDSC, when requesting the Transport PNC to setup the (Transit Segment) ODU2 Tunnel, it would also configure the timeslots to be used on the access links.
+The MDSC can know the timeslots which are available on the edge OTN Node (e.g., S3 and S6) from the OTN Topology information exposed by the Transport PNC at the MPI as well as the timeslots which are available on the devices outside of the transport network domain (e.g., C-R1 and C-R3), by means which are outside the scope of this document.

+[Editors’ note:] Add information about how the MDSC can use the TE Tunnel model to configure the timeslots to be used on the access links.

 The Transport PNC performs path computation and sets up the ODU2 cross-connections within the physical nodes S3, S5 and S6, as shown in section 4.3.1 of [TNBI-UseCases].

 The Transport PNC reports the status of the created ODU2 (Transit Segment) Tunnel and its path within the ODU Topology as shown in Figure 2 below: